lbg-prasad-madhbhavikar/Public/Meta.md

 repositories {
     mavenCentral()
-    mavenLocal() // so your locally published import-api-java-client is found }
+    mavenLocal() // for your locally published Collibra client }

 dependencies {